openenergymonitor/guide/source/setup/esp8266-adapter-emontx.markdown

 1) Plug the ESP8266 Huzzah WIFI module into the emonTx as shown in the first picture above.

-2) Connect up any CT sensors, ACAC adapter for voltage sensing and other sensors as required and plug in USB Power to the USB mini socket on the emonTx.
+2) Connect any CT sensors, AC-AC adapter for voltage sensing and other sensors as required and plug in USB Power to the USB mini socket on the emonTx.

-3) Remove (open) jumper JP2 on the emonTx PCB, then connect both the 5V DC USB power supply and the AC-AC adapter simultaneously, to ensure that the emonTx starts up detecting the AC-AC adapter and that enough power is delivered to the ESP8266 Huzzah WIFI module for startup.
+3) Remove (open) jumper JP2 on the emonTx PCB, then connect both the 5V DC USB power supply and the AC-AC adapter simultaneously, to ensure that the emonTx starts up detecting the AC-AC adapter and that enough power is delivered to the ESP8266 Huzzah WiFi module for start-up.

-**Note:** It's important to remove / open jumper JP2 seperates the AC and DC power supplies to ensure the emonTx is powered via DC and the AC is only used to provide an AC voltage referance.
+**Note:** It's important to remove/open jumper JP2 separates the AC and DC power supplies to ensure the emonTx is powered via DC and the AC is only used to provide an AC voltage reference.

 4) The ESP8266 WIFI module will now create a WIFI access point for configuration.
 Using your laptop or phone, scan for WIFI networks, you should see a network SSID that looks something like: